Home

 Subject: Re: Programming

-SETI@home: I've been working for the UC Berkeley SETI group since 1997 as a programmer and systems administrator.
-Nowadays I'm more the latter than the former, as SETI@home ended up (quite unexpectedly) being the biggest distributed computing task to date, thus requiring lots of server maintenance.
-I do feel very lucky that I get to work on a creative, interesting project and not for a commercial venture that only exists to make money or produce ultra-violent games that dull the minds and morality of our youth.
+SETI@home: I've been working for the UC Berkeley SETI group since 1997 as a programmer, systems administrator, database administrator, webmaster, etc...
+SETI@home ended up (quite unexpectedly) being the biggest distributed computing project to date, thus requiring lots of seat-of-your-pants effort on all possible aspects of computing, as there's only a handful of people maintaining the entire project.
+A little stressful at times, but I do feel very lucky that I get to work on such a creative, interesting project.

-Matt's Gibberish Engine: Yet another way to kill time at your dull and stultifying day job.
+Matt's Gibberish Engine: Time killer.
 Despite its limited vocabulary it can spew well over a quadrillion different sentences.
 Some of them may actually mean something.
 By the way, this was my very first perl CGI script written many many years ago, so don't regard this as an example of my best work.
-In fact, it kinda sucks eggs.
+In fact, it kinda sucks.

 ..and that's about it for now, kids.
 I'll add more links to other projects and programs in good time.